silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/README.md

 # **Windows Random Desktop Wallpaper Changer**
 This PowerShell script automatically changes your desktop wallpaper to a random image from a specified folder.
-It's designed to run silently at system startup or user log-in, making your desktop background fresh and surprising every time you start your computer or log in.
+It's designed for ease of use and runs silently at system startup or user log-in, ensuring a fresh and surprising desktop background every time you start your computer, log in, or based on a set interval.

 # Features
 - **Random Selection**: Chooses a random wallpaper from a specified folder.